 By Selim Ibraimi-Center for Security Studies and Development-Macedonia-(CSSD)

-The aim of this papers consist on giving policymakers an idea of the potential threats that may come by Russia towards the states of the Western Balkans after the suspension of pipeline geopolitics in the Balkan Peninsula.
+The aim of this paper consists of giving policymakers an idea of the potential threats that may come from Russia toward the states of the Western Balkans after the suspension of pipeline geopolitics in the Balkan Peninsula.

-Cyber security has grown to be a preeminent concern for the national security institutions of the US, EU, China, Russia and other develop nations.
-In addition the US Intelligence in last report of the 2016, has raise the concerns on security threats against the US and European allies by the Russian Intelligence and Cyber Institutions.
+Cyber security has grown to be a preeminent concern for the national security institutions of the US, EU, China, Russia, and other developed nations.
+In addition, the US Intelligence in the last report of 2016, has raised concerns on security threats against the US and European allies by the Russian Intelligence and Cyber Institutions.

-Cyber indicate the topic of cyber-security.
+Cyber indicates the topic of cyber-security.
 It has become an area of great interest in 21 century.

 How big is the threat to the United States and to the world community?

-Cyber security practitioners and experts have some idea, but there is a degree of hyperbole surrounding the issue and some heads in the sand as well.
+Cyber security practitioners and experts have some ideas, but there is a degree of hyperbole surrounding the issue and some heads in the sand as well.

 Energy production in the US is changing, however, and affecting how the US meets its energy needs.

-Moreover the US needs energy resources from other countries.
-In history of international relations, states or government go to war for resources.
-Is the age of resources and wars will occurs because of lack of natural resources.
+Moreover, the US needs energy resources from other countries.
+In the history of international relations, states or governments go to war for resources.
+Is the age of resources and wars occurring because of a lack of natural resources?

-The U.S. government has budgeted $14 billion for cyber security for fiscal year 2016, so clearly, this threat is being taken seriously at the highest levels of government.
+The U.S. government has budgeted $14 billion for cyber security for the fiscal year 2016, so clearly, this threat is being taken seriously at the highest levels of government.

 The Balkans: Energy and Cyber security

-The conflicts over the break-up of the former Yugoslavia damaged much of the energy infrastructure and compounded the challenge of providing reliable energy supply in long terms for the states.
-The Western Balkans composed of Albania, Bosnia and Herzegovina, Croatia, Macedonia Montenegro, Serbia and Kosovo – is a complex region facing significant energy challenges.
+The conflicts over the break-up of the former Yugoslavia damaged much of the energy infrastructure and compounded the challenge of providing a reliable energy supply in the long term for the states.
+The Western Balkans composed of Albania, Bosnia and Herzegovina, Croatia, Macedonia Montenegro, Serbia, and Kosovo – is a complex region facing significant energy challenges.
 Electricity systems in many parts of the region remain fragile and in need of investment.
 2

-The Western Balkans has the most unstable energy sector.
-Even though the governments claims that this issue is in good path to be resolved, the reports of unfair competition in domestic market suggest that in future country can face a crisis as result of growing competition on regional scale of gas pipelines and oil production of World Powers.
-The distribution of power is based in old system and is vulnerable to the future attacks.
+The Western Balkans have the most unstable energy sector.
+Even though the government claims that this issue is on a good path to being resolved, the reports of unfair competition in the domestic market suggest that in the future country can face a crisis as a result of growing competition on a regional scale of gas pipelines and oil production of World Powers.
+The distribution of power is based on an old system and is vulnerable to future attacks.

-In the coming decade by 2030, the Western Powers should not underestimate Russian role in the Balkans even though the economy of Russia is in decline.
-As we mentioned in our previous analyses, Moscow has ability to attack all major ports and energy infrastructure of the States with excellent ties to the US.
-In the coming years the US should watch particularly this type of threats’ in Europe.
-Russia beside the traditional warfare may use other options to keep Western Balkan States out of the EU and NATO sphere of interests.
-Modern nations no longer accept war as relatively aspect of international relations.
+In the coming decade by 2030, the Western Powers should not underestimate the Russian role in the Balkans even though the economy of Russia is in decline.
+As we mentioned in our previous analyses, Moscow has the ability to attack all major ports and energy infrastructure of the States with excellent ties to the US.
+In the coming years, the US should watch this type of threat in Europe.
+Russia besides traditional warfare may use other options to keep Western Balkan States out of the EU and NATO sphere of interest.
+Modern nations no longer accept war as a relative aspect of international relations.
 This brings us to the paradox of warfare and global trends of cyber threats.5

-The non-state actors also are part of the cyber attacks, which the current world affairs, gives a space for future adventure.
+The non-state actors also are part of the cyberattacks, which the current world affairs, give a space for a future adventure.

 The Evolution of Modern Land Warfare: Theory and Practice.
 Christopher Bellamy.
 Taylor & Francis, 1990.